Ethan4thewin/NLP-policy/README.md

 ## Setup

 ### Fast deployment
 The model used in this instance is SVM, with tested result up to 93% accuracy.
+For further configurations, please refer to the [Documentation](https://example.com).
-1. Clone or download the repo
+1. Clone or [download](https://github.com/Ethan4thewin/NLP-policy/archive/refs/heads/patch-1.zip) the repo.
+2. [Download](https://drive.google.com/file/d/1M4A7LNoHbNQ_glJ3Jz4fUNwAatRGfDbo/view?usp=sharing) the pre-trained word embeddings from Google News Word2Vec, unzip and put the .bin file in the main folder.
-2. Install required packages
+3. Install required packages
    All packages use:
     1. **pandas**: For data manipulation and analysis.
     2. **numpy**: For numerical operations and arrays.